The Narrow Road to the Deep North 3

 Basho then went to Edo at the age of 29 in search of a new life in haiku, where he deepened his connections with haiku poets in Nihonbashi and made a name for himself, before living a secluded life at Basho-an in Fukagawa

-Then, at the age of 46, he realized the transience of owning a home while living in seclusion, and decided to travel to Michinoku.
-From then on, he found his ideal form as a haiku poet through his travels.
+Then,at the age of 46, realizing the transience of living in seclusion and owning a home, he decided to travel to Michinoku (the Tohoku region), and for the rest of his life, he found his ideal as a haiku poet in his travels.

 summary